-Please plan to be ready to check in to your residence hall on Monday, August 13 in the Residence Life Office on the first floor of Goldstein Hall.
+Please plan to be ready to check in to your residence hall on Monday, August 11 in the Residence Life Office on the first floor of Goldstein Hall.
 We will have returning students available to assist you with moving into your room between 9:00 a.m. and noon that day.
-If your flight schedule brings you into Sarasota on Sunday, August 12, you will be allowed to stay in your room that night, but you must notify the Residence Life Office in advance by sending an email to firstname.lastname@example.org.
+If your flight schedule brings you into Sarasota prior to that date, you MUST notify the Residence Life Office in advance by sending an email to firstname.lastname@example.org.

 If you experience any arrival problems, call the Residence Life Office at 941.309.1963 during office hours (9:00 a.m.-4:00 p.m.).
 If you are unable to reach us in the office, call our Public Safety Office at 941.359.7500.